openjdk/panama-foreign/doc/panama_memaccess.md

 1. a `MemorySegment` instance; the segment whose memory should be dereferenced
 2. a *logical* index, which is used to select the element of the sequence we want to access (as the layout path used to construct these var handles contains one free dimension)

-Note that memory access var handles (as any other var handle) are *strongly* typed; and to get maximum efficiency, it is generally necessary to introduce casts to make sure that the access coordinates match the expected types — in this case we have to cast `i` into a `long`; similarly, since the signature polymorphic method `VarHandle::get` notionally returns `Object` a cast is necessary to force the right return type the var handle operation.
+Note that memory access var handles (as any other var handle) are *strongly* typed; and to get maximum efficiency, it is generally necessary to introduce casts to make sure that the access coordinates match the expected types — in this case we have to cast `i` into a `long`; similarly, since the signature polymorphic method `VarHandle::get` notionally returns `Object` a cast is necessary to force the right return type the var handle operation <a href="#2"><sup>2</sup></a>.

 In other words, manual offset computation is no longer needed — offsets and strides can in fact be derived from the layout object; note how `yHandle` is able to compute the required offset of the `y` coordinate in the flat array without the need of any error-prone arithmetic computation.